24 luxury shoes that are actually worth buying, according to experts | CNN Underscored

 “Though I wear plenty of sneakers, a pair of simple loafers is my favorite flat alternative and the type of investment that will never go out of style,” says Madden.

-Proenza Schouler Lace Up Ankle Boots ($895; shopbop.com)
+Proenza Schouler Lace-Up Ankle Boots ($895; shopbop.com)

 “I purchased these Proenza Schouler boots three years ago and I still wear them all the time,” says Madden.
 “Lug sole boots aren’t a new trend, but they’ll definitely be a major style to try come fall.”